Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Gotchas

 The CENOMAR must be recent.
 A CENOMAR issued years ago before your current marriage attempt will raise questions.
-Order a new one within 6 months of your planned registration.
-PSA delivery to Korea by international courier typically takes 2 to 4 weeks if ordered from abroad; DFA apostille adds additional processing.
-Build this into your timeline.
+Order a new one in good time before your planned registration.
+International courier delivery from the PSA can take a few weeks, and DFA apostille adds further processing time.
+Build a comfortable margin into your timeline and confirm current delivery times with the PSA Serbilis service.

 Filipino nationals who have been previously married face a more complex process: you need proof that the prior marriage was legally ended (annulment decree, recognition of foreign divorce, or death certificate of former spouse).
 Contact the Philippine Embassy civil registry section early to confirm the specific requirements for your situation.